labitat/ix.labitat.dk/README.md

 Files can be found in the `public/` directory, it does not include any [draft, future or expired content](https://gohugo.io/getting-started/usage/#draft-future-and-expired-content).

-CI/CD deployment has not been set up yet.
+Note that CI/CD deployment has not been set up yet.